EricvanHeel/godot-test-platformer/README.md

 Extended Godot scripts should be places in the same directory as the scene they are used in.
 For example, the "character" subfolder should contain the actual scene file `character.tscn` and any custom Godot scripts used within the nodes of that scene; `character.gd`

 ## Godot Script Naming Conventions
-Nodes and Class Names should be named in camel case, like MyCustomNode
+Nodes and Class Names should be named in camel case, like `MyCustomNode` or `MyCustomClass`

 Godot script names should follow snake case, `player_camera.gd`